zx80/flask-simple-auth/docs/TUTORIAL.md

 ## Basic Authentication

-Let us now add a new route with basic authentification.
+Let us now add new routes with basic authentification.
 This requires:

 - storing user credentials somewhere.
 - providing a password callback.
-- creating an authenticated route.
+- creating authenticated routes.

 Edit the `acme.conf` file to tell about basic authentication: